 “He was some kind of a man.
 What does it matter what you say about people?”

 The two part ways and the film ends on that bittersweet note.

 I find it appropriate that Touch of Evil was released in the same year as Vertigo because the two films have a very similar structure.
 Both are film noir classics that radically switch gears around the halfway point, using the premise as a springboard to delve into entirely new territory.
 However, I have to comment that, in an abstract way, Touch of Evil is the film Vertigo tried, but ultimately failed to be.
 While Vertigo outright forgot to resolve its more intriguing introductory plot and replaced it with a far less interesting interpersonal drama, Touch of Evil changes its plot while retaining the intrigue built up in the interim.
 The result is a film that covers a lot of stylistic and artistic ground in a surprisingly short amount of time.

 Despite this, I can imagine modern viewers hesitant to give Touch of Evil a chance.
-Despite being a forward-looking film that touches upon the rampant corruption and racism in the police force, there isn’t a single Mexican in the cast.
+It is a forward-looking film that touches upon the rampant corruption and racism in the police force, yet there isn’t a single Mexican in the cast.
 It can be pretty distracting trying to remember that Charlton Heston’s character is meant to be Mexican when he doesn’t even have an accent and his Spanish lines are horribly mangled.
-Indeed, despite being satisfied with the film, Charlton Heston would later consider playing a Mexican without attempting to affect an accent or learn his Spanish lines phonetically was one of his greatest mistakes as an actor.
-Regardless, the crew’s heart was in the right place, and the deconstructive elements found in Touch of Evil allow it to stand to this day both as one of Mr. Welles’s stronger works and an example of a B-film that overshadows many big-budget efforts.
+Indeed, despite being satisfied with the film, Charlton Heston would later consider playing a Mexican without attempting to affect an accent or learn his Spanish lines phonetically one of the greatest mistakes he ever made as an actor.
+Regardless, the crew’s heart was in the right place, and the deconstructive elements found in Touch of Evil allow it to stand to this day both as one of Mr. Welles’s stronger works and as an example of a B-film that overshadows many big-budget efforts.